julietgolf/vispipe/src/docs/source/guides/quickstart.rst

         }

 .. note::
-    If VisPipe is not installed in a virtual enviroment and the site-packages folder of the python enviroment requires super user privalges, settings.json can be editted by editting in the source before installing.
+    If VisPipe is not installed in a virtual environment and the site-packages folder of the python environment requires super user privileges, settings.json can be edited by editing in the source before installing.

 .. seealso::
     :doc:`settings` for more details on settings.json.